Karl Loewenstein: Munich University professorship

 In 1946 Loewenstein refused the offer of a professorship in legal history at Erlangen University.
 Instead Loewenstein between 1949 and 1952 campaigned for the established of a political science faculty in Germany.
 Starting in 1949 Loewenstein held several lectures on the nature of political science.
 Loewenstein was joined by the exiles Franz Neumann, Ferdinand Hermens and Alexander Rüstow in the attempt to establish political science an independent faculty that developed methodologies of research with autonomy from university subjects such as philosophy, history and jurisprudence.
 Loewenstein regarded the US political science faculty as the benchmark for academic discipline and lamented that the German academic tradition suffered because it regarded political power as a Gothic force with the demonic characteristics of love and faith.
 Loewenstein, himself professor of political science in the US, forcefully dissented.
 "Politics is nothing else but the struggle for power".
 He regarded political science as autonomous university subject because "more and more, power is being considered the dynamic infrastructure of sociopolitical institutions".

 Political science was established as separate university subject in West Germany and 16 exiles were appointed as full-time political science professors during the 1950s and 1960s.
 Ernst Fraenkel, Ossip K. Flechtheim, and Richard Löwenthal received professorships in the social democratic West Berlin.
 While the universities in the liberal-conservative mainland West Germany awarded professorships to Arnold Bergstraesser, Heinrich Brüning, Ferdinand A. Hermens, Fritz Morstein Marx, and Eric Voegelin.
 Loewenstein pursued his own academic ambition and after political maneuvering he was appointed professor of political science at Munich University.
-The university's faculty of law, who's members were predominantly former Nazis, considered Loewenstein's appointment particularly controversial.
+The university's faculty of law, whose members were predominantly former Nazis, considered Loewenstein's appointment particularly controversial.
 When the Nazi Party seized power in 1933 Loewenstein had worked as a law lecturer at Munich University.
 He felt compelled to go into exile when his university office was stormed by Nazis.
 Loewenstein was 65 years old when he was appointed and was formally put on leave from teaching at Munich University so he could continue to retain his primary residence and professorship in the US.